 Mm hm..thought so.

-Feel free to add whole, steamed clams to the sauce before; top with parm and / or fresh parsley.
+Feel free to add whole, steamed clams to the sauce before serving, if you'd like, the top with a sprinkle of parm and / or fresh parsley.
 You really can't screw it up!

 Tricolore Swordfish With Lemon Pepper Sauce